Fix: An error has occurred while launching the game COD MW2 / Warzone

 Opening ProgramData Directory

-7. Change the game region.
+7. Change the Game Region

-1. First, open the Battle.net client.
+1. Open the Battle.net client.

 Changing Game Region